 The strong and positive relation between the five factor Alpha and the environmental footprint supports Hypothesis H2.
-Most importantly, the evidence on the relation between risk adjusted investment performance and sustainability footprints (Table 5) mirror exactly the price impact results of Table 4: first, there is no relation between price impact and the social scores at the stock-level and similarly no such relation exists between Alpha FF5 and the social footprint at the investor-level (see Panel C, Table 5).
-However, we do observe a positive and strongly significant effect of the environmental dimension on both stock-level price impact in the sense of Koijen and Yogo (2019) (see Table 4) and risk-adjusted performance at the institution-level (Panel B, Table 5).
-The combined evidence lends support to the view that price impact and the resulting stock price pressure is behind the positive footprint-performance relation at the institutional equity portfolio level.
+Most importantly, the evidence on the relation between risk adjusted investment performance and sustainability footprints presented in Table 5 mirror exactly the price impact results of Table 4: first, there is no relation between price impact and the social scores at the stock-level and similarly no such relation exists between Alpha FF5 and the social footprint at the investor-level (see Panel C, Table 5).
+However, we do observe a positive and strongly significant effect of the environmental footprint on both stock-level price impact in the sense of Koijen and Yogo (2019) (see Table 4) and risk-adjusted performance at the institution-level (see Panel B, Table 5).
+The combined evidence lends support to the view that price impact and the resulting stock price pressure on stocks with high environmental performance stand behind the positive footprint-performance relation at the institutional equity portfolio level.16